Professor Eimear Muir-Cochrane is an Emeritus at Flinders University. Eimear is also a Visiting Professor at City, London University, UK.

-She undertook her mental health nurse training at the Maudsley and Bethlem Hospitals in London in the mid 1980s.
-Eimear has published multiple books, chapters, monographs and papers in mental health since the early 1980s with funded research on seclusion, physical restraint, youth homelessness and absconding.
+She undertook a BSc Hons in Nursing at the University of London, then her mental health nurse training at the Maudsley and Bethlem Hospitals in London in the mid 1980s.
+Eimear has published multiple books, chapters, monographs and papers in mental health since the early 1980s with funded research on seclusion, aggression and violence, physical restraint, youth homelessness and absconding.
 She is passionate about making a difference to patients experiences of psychiatric hospitalisation, to reduce the use of restrictive practices used on patients and to contribute to nursing knowledge in mental health.

 2011 Department of Health SA Nursing and Midwifery Excellence Award for Research

 2000 Inaugural Postgraduate Lecturer of the Year Award (student nominated) UniSa

 Mental health and illness, research methodologies, interdisciplinary learning, use of innovative media in teaching and learning

 University Research publication award - JUN 2018

 Vice Chancellor’s Prize for Doctoral Thesis Excellence - MAR 2019